 Intangible assets are amortized over the estimated useful life on a straight line basis.
 The Company reviews its intangible assets for impairment at its fiscal year end or whenever events or changes in circumstances indicate that there has been impairment in the value of its intangible assets.
-No impairment was noted during fiscal year ended 2022.
-Intangible assets of \$3.3 million in the consolidated balance sheets at December 31, 2022 is all attributable to the Franchising segment.
+No impairment was noted during fiscal years ended 2023 and 2022.
+Intangible assets of \$3.0 million and \$3.3 million in the consolidated balance sheets at December 30, 2023 and December 31, 2022, respectively, are all attributable to the Franchising segment.